mitchelljy/battleships_ai/README.md

 ### Packages

-Done entirely using the python standard library, with the exception of `numpy` which is required.
+Done entirely using the `python 3.6` standard library, with the exception of `numpy` which is required.

-### Intructions
+### Instructions

 The `main.py` file takes 3 arguments as follows: